Argentina reports its first single-digit inflation in 6 months as markets swoon and costs hit home

 Milei’s social media feed in recent weeks has become a stream of good economic news: Argentine bonds posting some of the best gains among emerging markets, officials celebrating its first quarterly surplus since 2008 and the IMF announcing Monday it would release another $800 million loan — a symbolic vote of confidence in Milei’s overhaul.

-“The important thing is to score goals now,” Milei said at an event at the presidential palace Tuesday.
-“We are beating inflation.”
+“The important thing is to score goals now,” Milei said at an event Tuesday honoring former President Carlos Menem, a divisive figure whose success driving hyperinflation down to single digits through free-market policies Milei repeatedly references.
+"We are beating inflation.”

 Even so, some experts warn that falling inflation isn’t necessarily an economic victory — rather the symptom of a painful recession.
 The IMF expects Argentina’s gross domestic product to shrink by 2.8% this year.